 2 Fibro Olive Eggers (SR)

 A hen's egg color will not change.
 She will lay the same color of egg her entire life.
 Meaning if she lays a blue egg, she won't lay a brown, white, or green egg - ever.
 What *may* change is the color intensity of her eggs which is commonly seen in the French Black Copper Maran.
 The eggs will start off as a deep chocolate brown and gradually lighten over course of the laying season.

 What are some benefits to owning chickens?

 As a horse owner - the pest control!
 From spiders to flies, even mice and small reptiles are on the menu.
-Chickens are such an amazing form of pest control.
 Instead of having to constantly spray down the horses down with fly spray, chickens are more than happy to take over the job.

-Horse manure pasture management crew - chickens are fabulous little diggers and help spread out manure piles as they rummage for goodies in a rather 'unappealing' way.
+Manure management - chickens are fabulous little diggers and help spread out manure piles as they rummage for goodies in a rather unappealing way.
 This helps spread out piles of manure so they dry and breakdown faster.

 Free, highly beneficial chicken manure.
 Poultry is one of the BEST manures out there.
-The high nitrogen and phosphorus content make it exceptional fertilizer - especially if you're a gardener.
+The high nitrogen and phosphorus content make it exceptional fertilizer.

 Chickens are considerably low maintenance and easy to keep.
 However - many chicken owners would agree - we do go out of our way to pamper these hard working little birds with extra amenities.